 You will need the Import permission to be able to access the import tools.

-To access the import tools, visit More > Settings > Import from the left hand menu.
+To access the import tools, visit the top toolbar, and select the Cog > Import Data

 Note: if you would like to request for us to import your data for you, you can do so by clicking on the "Request Data Import" button on that page and submitting the form that appears.
 Learn more.